Position

 Responsibilities:

-• Respond to client inquiries via phone, email, or in-person promptly and professionally.
+• Respond to client inquiries via phone, email, and chat in a timely and professional manner.

-• Assist clients with account management, including updating personal information and processing requests.
+• Assist clients with account management, including updating contact information and processing requests.

 Qualifications

-• Proven experience in a customer service role, preferably in a similar industry.
+• Proven experience in a customer service role, preferably in a client-facing position.

 Is becoming a Client Service Associate a good career path?